 A Wakepark to prevent littering

 Building a Wakepark prevents littering of an area – on a small and a large scale.
 On the one hand, it is part of the operator’s daily business to remove litter and trash that guests carelessly throw away or leave lying around during their stay, so that the site remains attractive to visitors.
 On the other hand, it is part of the security concept to prevent organized dumping of garbage in large quantities.
-Protective measures such as fences, alarm systems and video surveillance, with which a Wakepark can but does not have to be equipped, reduce the risk of illegal waste disposal.
-This is due to the deterrent effect that security installations bring and the fact that offenses can be documented and punished later, if necessary.

 Social and environmental sustainability due to the construction of a Wakepark